peteroupc/html3dutil/doc/extras_polyhedra.Polyhedra.md

 A two-element array.
-The first element contains an array of the vertices that make up the solid (each vertex's X, Y, and Z coordinates are stored as three elements of that array), and the second element contains an array of vertex indices (multiplying each element by 3 will get the index to the first coordinate of the corresponding vertex in the first array).
+The first element contains an array of the vertices that make up the solid (each vertex's x-, y-, and z-coordinates are stored as three elements of that array), and the second element contains an array of vertex indices (multiplying each element by 3 will get the index to the first coordinate of the corresponding vertex in the first array).
 (Type: Array.&lt;Array.&lt;number>>)